cdli-gh/cdli-gh.github.io/index.md

 This section provides users with guides to using the technology and data produced by the project.

 ### CDLI Docs
-the CDLI docs give specific information on how the CDLI software is designed, how it works, and how to exploit it fully.
+The CDLI docs give specific information on how the CDLI software is designed, how it works, and how to exploit it fully.